ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/application/README.md

 It will install chaincode on all the peer nodes of the organization set in ```ORGNAME``` environment variable.
 If there are two or more peer organization in your channel and you want to install chaincode on all of them, then this command need to be executed separately for each peer organization.
 First, set ```ORGNAME``` to ```<peerOrg1Name>``` and issue ```installCC``` command.
 Then, set ```ORGNAME``` to ```<peerOrg2Name>``` and issue ```installCC``` command.
 Likewise, execute it for each peer organization.

-See command help for more details on the arguments passed in the command
+Refer command help for more details on the arguments passed in the command
 ```
 npm run installCC -- -h
 ```